-When you visit SIU School of Medicine, you will feel the excitement - a renewed energy that comes from the constant flow of innovation that permeates our entire campus and culture.
+When you visit our campus, you will feel the excitement - a renewed energy that comes from the constant flow of innovation that permeates our entire campus and culture.

-I've been a part of SIU School of Medicine since 1984, and have witnessed the growth of the medical school and its practice plan, SIU Medicine.
+I've been a part of SIU School of Medicine since 1984, and I've witnessed the growth of the medical school and its practice plan, SIU HealthCare.
 The people here are wholly dedicated to ensuring that you experience the very best medical education in the world.